-Iceland has been on my travel bucket list for as long as I can remember.
+Iceland has been on my travel bucket list for as long as I can remember, especially an Iceland road trip!
 I have often imagined gazing up at the haunting dancing green light of the Aurora and exploring the otherworldly landscapes that Iceland is so famous for, so when I finally got round to booking an Iceland road trip, I was beyond excited.

 Although only around four hours from the UK by plane, Iceland couldn’t have felt more of a world away; especially when we descended into Keflavik airport, flying over barren, pockmarked land which looked more akin to what you might find on Mars.